-The ENCALS Award Committee has invited applicants to the 2018 ENCALS Young Investigator Award.
+The ENCALS Award Committee would like to invite applicants to the 2019 ENCALS Young Investigator Award.

 The ENCALS Young Investigators Award was designed to recognise the brightest and best young scientists in ALS, and is given for outstanding research.
 Criteria include any or all of novelty, challenge to existing ideas about ALS, results with patient benefit, and impact on our understanding of ALS.

-The awardee will be asked to give a presentation of their work at the ENCALS meeting in Oxford, England.
+The awardee will be asked to give a presentation of their work at the ENCALS meeting in Tours, France.

-Entries will be judged by a panel on the basis of impact on the field of ALS.
+Entries are judged by a panel on the basis of impact on the field of ALS.
 The award committee consists of:

 - Ammar Al-Chalabi, Chair (England)